-Orlando, FL, April 23, 2024 - Could God be at the end of our search for alien life?
+Nashville, TN, October 14, 2024 - Could God be at the end of our search for alien life?
 Fiction author Dan Whicker thinks so.
-His novel Planet of Eden releases on May 7, and the sci-fi newcomer is hoping it will shake up his favorite genre and inspire other writers to put the "speculative" back into speculative fiction.
+His novel Planet of Eden was recently released, and the sci-fi newcomer is hoping it will shake up his favorite genre and inspire other writers to put the "speculative" back into speculative fiction.